 This year, World Book Day divided opinions.
 While some teachers joyfully donned their costume, others sought alternative ways to celebrate that were more about the books themselves.

 I think that World Book Day is a wonderful opportunity to focus on the importance of reading in schools.
 But to have a truly meaningful impact on developing children as readers, we need to tirelessly maintain our energy around reading all day, every day, every week and every term.

 Equally, we need to consider why this is important.
 The Education Endowment Foundation (EEF) guidance report for improving literacy at key stage 1 explains this clearly, emphasising that “both [the teaching of] decoding and comprehension are necessary, but not sufficient, to develop confident and competent readers.
 It is also important to remember that progress in literacy requires motivation and engagement, both of which help children to develop persistence and resilience as well as enjoyment and satisfaction in their reading”.

-So, how can we develop motivation and engagement in reading for children?
-Well, here are three easy strategies (with reliable evidence of impact) that can be developed within school, starting tomorrow.
+So how can we develop motivation and engagement in reading for children?
+Well, here are three easy strategies (with reliable evidence of impact) that can be developed within schools, starting tomorrow.